Spatsizi Plateau Wilderness Provincial Park

 SPATSIZI/STIKINE RIVER CANOE ROUTE

-The Spatsizi/Stikine River trip is recommended for immediate to advanced canoeists and takes a minimum of 6 to 9 days to complete.
+The Spatsizi/Stikine River trip is recommended for intermediate to advanced canoeists and takes a minimum of 6 to 9 days to complete.
 While the Spatsizi River is Grade I, the Stikine portion of the trip has many Grade II rapids and sections of Grade III and IV.
 There are no regular patrols on the river so once on the river you are on your own.
 There are two guide-outfitter camps on your route that may be of assistance in an emergency.
 The first is Hyland Post, 10 km upstream of the confluence of the Spatsizi and Stikine Rivers, and the other is Upper Stikine Lodge, which is 2 km downstream of the confluence.
 These camps are not always staffed so visitors should not depend upon them.

 The Spatsizi River is accessible from the BC Rail Grade via the 5 km Spatsizi River Access Trail.
 The BC Rail Grade can be reached from Hwy 37 (near Eddontenajon Lake) via the Ealue Lake Road.
 The Ealue Lake Road is a 22 km access road that leads to the Klappan River.
 Once you have crossed the Klappan River you are on the BC Rail Grade.
 The Spatsizi River Access Trail is approximately 115 km from Highway 37.